Skip to main content

 NCCAOM Examination Requirements

-Pass the certification examinations administered by the NCCAOM and have current NCCAOM Diplomate status:
+Pass the certification examinations administered by the NCCAOM and hold current, active NCCAOM Diplomate status in Acupuncture or Oriental Medicine.

 English Language Proficiency (Foreign-Trained Applicants)